tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 **3.1 What information does Tidepool collect from Clinicians and Researchers and for what purposes?**

 **3.1.1 Registration and Contact Information**
 To register for a Tidepool account as a Clinician or Researcher, you must provide an email address and create a password.
 You use your email address and password to log in to the account.
-We may also collect other contact information, such as your name, your clinic or institution name, address, phone number, and certain information that does not itself directly identify you, such as your IP address or your role within your organization.
+We also collect other contact information, such as your name, your clinic or institution name, address, phone number, and certain information that does not itself directly identify you, such as your IP address or your role within your organization.
 An IP address is a number assigned to you by your Internet service provider so you can access the Internet.
 Although we do receive IP addresses, we do not use them to identify you personally or disclose them to others.

 We may use this information to: deliver, administer and improve the Tidepool Apps; provide customer service; improve and personalize your experience; better understand your needs and interests; fulfill requests you make; deliver special announcements and updates about the Tidepool Apps; and contact you about any of the above as well as any changes to or notifications regarding your account.